 - Information from Checkfront is called via API in real-time as an end-user loads a page with OnceThere in it.

 - When a booking takes place, the end-user selects their tour/activity on one of OnceThere's distribution partners (a tourism office website for example).
-They proceed through OnceThere's payment gateway (Stripe) and complete their booking.
+They proceed through OnceThere's Payment Provider (Stripe) and complete their booking.

 - The booking details are sent to Checkfront via the API and your records/inventory are updated.